material-components/material-components-web/packages/mdc-ripple/README.md

 Mixin | Description
 --- | ---
-`mdc-states-color($color, $include-focus-within)` | Adds state and ripple styles for the indicated color, deciding opacities based on whether the passed color is light or dark.
-Optionally includes `::focus-within` selector for focused state of CSS-only components.
+`mdc-states($color, $has-nested-focusable-element)` | Adds state and ripple styles for the indicated color, deciding opacities based on whether the passed color is light or dark. `$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.

 ##### Advanced States Mixins